 Frontline, a website developed by the Olson agency, tells the untold stories of doctors and medical workers working on the first line of Covid-19 defense and suffering from physical and emotional burnout.
 The website's layout puts their stories front and center, which the users can list simply by dragging their mouse cursor over the screen and picking a story.

 Clicking on a single story's first lines opens a pop-up window with a full story.
 The quote from each story is in a classy serif font against a dark blue background, while the About and Index pages present the awareness-rising purpose behind the website and the list of doctors featured.

-Down the homepage is a mix of visual and textual elements presented in a modern fashion, with large fonts, huge images and diagonally cut sections.
-The creativity of the website lies in its use of "element of surprise" because the visitors never know that's coming next in terms of content, visuals, CTAs or anything else of note.
+Down the homepage is a mix of visual and textual elements presented in a modern fashion, with large fonts, huge images, and diagonally cut sections.
+The creativity of the website lies in its use of the "element of surprise" because the visitors never know what's coming next in terms of content, visuals, CTAs, or anything else of note.

-Hukoomi Qatar eGovernment website by Lollypop Design uses national colors of the Quatari flag - dark red and white - as a foundation for the appearance, with white dominating and making up the legibility and understandable quality of the website, with red being the accent color on buttons.
+Hukoomi Qatar eGovernment website by Lollypop Design uses the national colors of the Qatari flag - dark red and white - as a foundation for the appearance, with white dominating and making up the legibility and understandable quality of the website, with red being the accent color on buttons.

 The complexity of citizen services is well reflected in a two-level main menu that stays on the page all the time.
 The website offers a neat overview of all the major factors that concern the country's citizens and presents it in a well-articulated manner.

-The user profile options are staying on the right hand side of the screen at all times, giving a unique and handy access to personal data and documents at any time's notice.
+The user profile options are staying on the right-hand side of the screen at all times, giving unique and handy access to personal data and documents at any time's notice.